MetaMask/metamask-docs/docs/guide/create-dapp.md

 window.addEventListener('DOMContentLoaded', initialize);
 ```

-As you can see here, as soon as the content in the DOM is loaded we are calling our initialize function.
-Now before we start writing any code we need to see what's on our task list for the first part of this app.
+As soon as the content in the DOM is loaded we are calling our initialize function.
+Now before we start writing any code let's look at our task list for the first part of this app.

 What we'll cover in part one: